rifdanid/scraping-prambors-article/README.md

 The **PramborsFM Website Scraping Project** aims to gather data from the PramborsFM website through automated web scraping techniques.
 The scraped data will be stored in MongoDB, a NoSQL database, to efficiently manage and query large volumes of data.
 Various analyses and visualizations will be performed using R, a powerful language and environment for statistical computing and graphics.
 By using web scraping to collect data, MongoDB to store it, and R to analyze and visualize it, this project seeks to provide valuable insights into the latest music trends and news featured on PramborsFM.

+The main challenges undertaken in this project include identifying the Top 10 Most Frequent Words, creating wordclouds, analyzing bigrams and trigrams, and tracking news trends by date.
+These analyses will help uncover patterns and insights from the text data, providing a comprehensive understanding of the content featured on PramborsFM.

 ## :scroll: About PramborsFM

 **PramborsFM** is Indonesia's premier hit music station, renowned for delivering the latest and hottest music trends to its listeners.
 With a legacy spanning decades, PramborsFM has established itself as a cultural icon and a trendsetter in the Indonesian music industry.